Medical expert of the article

 - iatrogenic effects of radiation and chemotherapy;

-- the use of pharmaceuticals, in particular, steroids, opioids, psychotropic drugs, as well as drugs that inhibit the synthesis of estrogens - inhibitors of the aromatase enzyme (which are used in the treatment of neoplasms of the breast and uterus).
+- the use of pharmaceuticals, in particular steroids, opioids, psychotropic drugs, as well as drugs that inhibit the synthesis of estrogens - aromatase inhibitors (which are used in the treatment of neoplasms of the mammary gland and uterus).

-There is a high risk of hypogonadism and ovarian dysfunction in autoimmune disorders (for example, hypoparathyroidism, Addison's disease), genetic syndromes (Turner, Kallman, Prader-Willi), hemochromatosis.
+There is a high risk of hypogonadism and ovarian dysfunction in autoimmune disorders (eg, hypoparathyroidism, Addison's disease), genetic syndromes (Turner, Kallmann, Prader-Willi), hemochromatosis.

 Pathogenesis

-With cystic changes in the ovaries, the pathogenesis of a violation of their estrogen-producing function, as a rule, is due to alteration of granular and theca cells of the follicles that provide steroidogenesis: the synthesis of pregnenolone from cholesterol, the conversion of pregnenolone into progesterone, and progesterone into androgens (which are androstenedione, testosterone) using aromatase (P450Arom) are transformed into estradiol.
+In case of cystic changes in the ovaries, the pathogenesis of the disruption of their estrogen-producing function is usually caused by the alteration of granular and theca cells of the follicles, which provide steroidogenesis: the synthesis of pregnenolone from cholesterol, the conversion of pregnenolone into progesterone, and progesterone into androgens (androstenedione, testosterone and dihydrotestosterone), which are transformed into estradiol with the help of aromatase (P450Arom).

-A decrease in estrogen production occurs due to degenerative changes in their granular cells and increased proliferation and / or insufficient activity of the androgen-producing follicular theca cells (which leads to increased synthesis of follicular androgens).
+The decrease in estrogen production occurs due to degenerative changes in their granular cells and increased proliferation and/or insufficient activity of androgen-producing theca cells of the follicles (which leads to increased synthesis of follicular androgens).

-In some cases of primary ovarian failure, the violation of estrogen synthesis is of autoimmune origin and is associated with the presence of autoantibodies that damage the ovarian follicular apparatus.
+In some cases of primary ovarian failure, the disruption of estrogen synthesis is of autoimmune origin and is associated with the presence of autoantibodies that damage the ovarian follicular apparatus. [ 4 ]

-Estrogen deficiency in hypogonadism can be a consequence of impaired secretion and a decrease in the level of pituitary gonadotropic hormones - follicle-stimulating hormone (FSH) and luteinizing hormone (LH), as well as gonadotropin-releasing hormone (GnRH) produced by the hypothalamus.
+Estrogen deficiency in hypogonadism may be a consequence of impaired secretion and decreased levels of pituitary gonadotropic hormones – follicle-stimulating hormone (FSH) and luteinizing hormone (LH), as well as gonadotropin-releasing hormone (GnRH) produced by the hypothalamus.

-And with an increased synthesis of prolactin in the anterior lobe of the pituitary gland, the mechanism lies in the ability of this hormone to suppress the production of estrogen by the ovaries.
+And with increased synthesis of prolactin in the anterior pituitary gland, the mechanism lies in the ability of this hormone to suppress the production of estrogen by the ovaries.

-Let it not seem strange to you that the first signs of hypoestrogenism are similar to the first signs of menopause , because any decrease in estrogen levels, including those caused by age (provided by nature), has a similar clinical picture.
+Don't be surprised that the first signs of hypoestrogenism are similar to the first signs of menopause, because any decrease in estrogen levels, including those caused by age (provided for by nature), has a similar clinical picture.

-In addition, memory deteriorates, mood often changes, and irritability, fatigue and depression are observed.
+In addition, memory deteriorates, mood often changes, and irritability, fatigue, and depression are observed. [ 6 ]

 Hypoestrogenism can have long-term consequences and complications, the most significant of which are:

-- violation of ovulation with partial or complete infertility;
+- ovulation disorders with partial or complete infertility;

 - sexual dysfunction and decreased physical performance;